Chapter 23 Extraction of programs in Objective Caml and Haskell

 More details about the correctness of the extracted programs can be found in .

 We have to say, though, that in most “realistic” programs, these problems do not occur.
 For example all the programs of Coq library are accepted by Caml type-checker without any Obj.magic (see examples below).

 23.4 Some examples

 We present here two examples of extractions, taken from the Coq Standard Library.
-We choose Objective Caml as target language, but all can be done in the other dialects with slight modifications.
+We choose OCaml as target language, but all can be done in the other dialects with slight modifications.
 We then indicate where to find other examples and tests of Extraction.

 23.4.1 A detailed example: Euclidean division

 The file Euclid contains the proof of Euclidean division (theorem eucl_dev).
 The natural numbers defined in the example files are unary integers defined by two constructors O and S:

 This module contains a theorem eucl_dev, whose type is

 forall b:nat, b > 0 -> forall a:nat, diveucl a b

 where diveucl is a type for the pair of the quotient and the modulo, plus some logical assertions that disappear during extraction.
 We can now extract this program to OCaml: